kimai/kimai/UPGRADING.md

 The new config `kimai.invoice.documents` was introduced, holding a list of directories ([read more](https://github.com/kevinpapst/kimai2/blob/master/var/docs/invoices.md)).

 **BC break:** InvoiceTemplate name was changed from 255 characters to 60.
-If you used longer names, these will be truncated when upgrading the database.
+If you used longer invoice-template names, they will be truncated when upgrading the database.
+Please make sure that they are unique in the first 60 character before you upgrade your database with `doctrine:migrations:migrate`.

 ## [0.4](https://github.com/kevinpapst/kimai2/releases/tag/0.4) (2018-09-01)